I love traveling. In Europe, I enjoy historic cities and nature walks. I've visited Scotland, Ireland, and France, among other countries.

 Read More from WanderWisdom

 The castle consists of a rectangular tower house, a keep, and curtain walls.
 Visitors can tour the historic castle and see artifacts such as 16th- and 17th-century oak furniture.
 Plan to spend some time in Killarney National Park, as there are a number of other beautiful sites and views to see.

 If you want one place that epitomizes the beauty of the Ring of Kerry, Ladies’ View is your spot.
 The viewing area is located 12 miles away from Killarney along the N71 roadway.
 It offers a fantastic panorama view, taking in lakes, valleys, and hills.

-Particularly if you stop on a clear day, you’ll see a fantastic variety of blues and greens making up a breathtaking landscape.
+If you stop on a clear day, you’ll see a fantastic variety of blues and greens making up a breathtaking landscape.
 Make sure you bring your camera so you can take a few pictures.
-There’s also a café where you can stop for some refreshments during your tour.
+There’s also a café where you can stop for refreshments during your tour.

 In the 9th century, the monastery was attacked by Vikings.
 In the 10th century, it was dedicated to St. Michael.
 Even after it was abandoned, monks continued to visit it on pilgrimage.
 Today, Skellig Micahel is a UNESCO World Heritage site.

-If you want to visit the site, you can join a tour out to the island, where you’ll see medieval churches, bee hive huts, a cemetery, and a garden.
-It’s a fantastic site that is wonderfully in synch with the dramatic landscape and that will bring you back in time.
+If you want to visit the site, you can join a tour out to the island, where you’ll see medieval churches, beehive huts, a cemetery, and a garden.
+It’s a fantastic site that is wonderfully in sync with the dramatic landscape and that will bring you back in time.